Celebrate Cervical Cancer Awareness Month by learning about cervical cancer screening and prevention

 How often should you be screened for cervical cancer?

 You should be screened, either with a Pap test alone or Pap and HPV tests, for cervical cancer beginning at age 21, through age 65.
 If you are between age 21 and 29, and your test results are normal, should should be screened every three years.
 Over age 30, your provider may suggest being tested every 5 years if your results are normal.
 Over at 65, you no longer need screening if you have had normal test results for several years.

 If you have abnormal test results, talk to your provider about next steps for further screening and treatment (if necessary).

 Tatiyanna Morrow provides cervical cancer outreach and education as a part of the Neighborhood HealthSource community health team.
 She also helps patients without insurance access screening and other resources in our clinics.

 “There are significant disparities around cervical cancer for African American women in particular,” Tatiyanna explains.
 This often has to do with lack of access or lack of health insurance, she says.
 According to the National Institutes of Health, African Americans have the highest rates of death from cervical cancer.

 To address these disparities in the communities Neighborhood HealthSource serves, Tatiyanna says, the clinic partners with the Minnesota Department of Health Sage Screening program.
 The program covers the cost of screening for patients without insurance with the goal of catching cancer early, in its most treatable stages.

-“The earlier it gets detected, the easier it is to treat, and the less likely women are to die from cervical cancer,” says Tatiyanna.
+“The earlier it gets detected, the easier it is to treat, and the less likely patients are to die from cervical cancer,” says Tatiyanna.
 Treatment for cervical cancer detected in its earliest stages is nearly 85% effective.